walkeralicia/Anorexia_CNV_GWAS/README.md

 - **/03_CNV_Burden** extracts rare (<1% population frequency) CNVs and contains subfolders:

-     **/genome_wide** to conduct various total genome-wide CNV burden analyses.
+     **/S2_genome_wide** to conduct total genome-wide CNV burden analyses.

-     **/locus_wide** to conduct multiple locus-wide CNV burden analyses using two sets of CNV lists; a set of 167 dosage-sensitive pleiotropic CNVs; and a set of 67 well-established syndromic CNVs.
+     **/S2_locus_wide** to conduct locus-wide CNV burden analyses using two sets of CNV lists; 1) a set of 167 dosage-sensitive pleiotropic CNVs; 2) a set of 67 well-established syndromic CNVs.

 - **/04_CNV_breakpoint_GWAS** converts CNV breakpoint input data from PLINK cfile format into PLINK bfile format to then conduct a CNV-GWAS.

 - **/05_Novel_CNV_regions** identifies novel disease-risk CNV regions (CNVRs) and plots the results.

 - **/06_Meta_analyses** meta-analyses locus-wide and CNV-GWAS results with a replication study's results using Stouffer's method.
-The subfolder **/ANGI_data** contains ANGI summary statistics used in the study to meta-analyse with the UKB.
+The subfolder **/ANGI_data** contains Anorexia Nervosa Genetics Initiative (ANGI) summary statistics used in the cited study to meta-analyse with the UKB.

 # CNV Input Data

- In this pipeline, CNV input data is acquired from the UK Biobank (UKB) called by Kendal et al. Due to privacy restrictions, UKB CNV-GWAS results are meta-analysed with summary statistics from the Anorexia Nervosa Genetics Initiaitve (ANGI) study using Stouffer's method.
+In this pipeline, CNV input data is acquired from the UKB called by Kendal et al. Due to privacy restrictions, UKB CNV-GWAS results are meta-analysed with summary statistics from ANGI using Stouffer's method.

 # CNV Annotation Input Data